prijkes/AIReviewer/QUEUE_SETUP_GUIDE.md

 1. The application will automatically detect and extract JSON from binary payloads (as of the latest update)
 2. However, for optimal performance, reconfigure the Service Hook:
    - Go to Azure DevOps → Project Settings → Service Hooks
-   - Find your Quaally subscription and click "..."  → Edit
+   - Find your Quaaly subscription and click "..."  → Edit
    - Ensure the content type is set to `application/json`
    - If the option isn't available, delete and recreate the Service Hook following Step 2.3